tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What happens if when use the PROC SORT step without using the OUT option on a SAS dataset?
 - *Answer* (aacharya4−stat6250): If when use the PROC SORT step without using the OUT option on a SAS dataset, the original dataset gets sorted.
 - Question(tchan49-stat6250): Do you create a temporary dataset before identifying the datatset that you want to read or after?
-- Question (ttruong59-stat6250): How do users sort data and create a temporary data set to store sorted data?

 [Course Textbook Chapter 4, Problem 7]